Creating a Website: Theme vs. Custom Design (Pt. I)

 A custom designed website, on the other hand, is custom developed by web designers from scratch according to the requests of the client (we’ll go more in-depth on custom designs in next week’s post).

 Pros & Cons of Themes

 Theme websites are generally cheaper, since they eliminate the time and cost of development, and more convenient for those who want a website up and running in quick turnaround time.
 For some, the pre-design may also be a downside, where any type of major coding or formatting is limited.
-The client may not be able to get the the design to look or function exactly how they’d like it to, depending on their preferences.
+The client may not be able to get the design to look or function exactly how they’d like it to, depending on their preferences.

 When a Theme Option is Best for You

 During consultations, we advise our clients to choose what works best for their business and budget.
-If you’re having a tough time deciding, these are some indicators that a theme is the right way to go:
+If you’re having a tough time deciding, these are some indicators that a theme is a right way to go:

 - Your startup company is in need of a website within a 4-6 weeks turnaround time

 - You’re on a budget and want a cost-efficient, professional website

 - You’re not concerned with changing any special functionality of the pre-design

 If any of the above describes your business in a nutshell, then theme customization is the perfect option.
 And no need to worry about “mimicking” other sites.
 Emerge specializes in bringing out the style and brand of your company.